Are you struggling to set yourself apart from the crowd in the accounting industry?

-If you already have your website up and running, take a look at the keywords your site is already ranking for.
-You can use a tool like Semrush (which you can try for free with our link, thankyouninjas.com), to find these keywords easily.
+If you already have your website up and running, look at the keywords your site is already ranking for.
+You can use a tool like Semrush (which you can try for free with our link, thankyouninjas.com) to find these keywords easily.

 Keyword research in Semrush

-You can use Semrush to check out the keywords your competitors are ranking for too.
-By this stage, you’re going to have quite a few keywords at your disposal.
-It’s worth comparing them to see which are most relevant to you, which could be too competitive or the keywords which aren’t getting enough traffic.
+You can also use Semrush to check out the keywords your competitors are ranking for too.
+By this stage, you will have quite a few keywords at your disposal.
+It’s worth comparing them to see which are most relevant to you, which could be too competitive or don’t get enough traffic.